-And while this “dream team” of scammers can make it seem like you don’t have any hope of outsmarting them, the fact is that there are 6 primary red flags you can use to identify these scams, stop them in their tracks, and save yourself a ton of heartache in the process.
+And while it might seem intimidating dealing with a large team like this, the fact is that there are six primary red flags you can use to identify these Internet dating scams, stop them in their tracks, and potentially save yourself a ton of heartache in the process.

-More often than not, online dating scammers target older individuals and senior citizens.
+More often than not, the FBI indicates that online dating scammers target predominantly older widowed or divorced women.
 Why?
-Because they’re more prone to feeling alone, and might be more willing to take chances at finding “true” love that they would otherwise avoid.
-In addition, senior citizens typically have less online literacy than younger generations, so they might not identify fraudulent behavior as easily.
+Because, as Scam Survivors’ Wayne Mays emphasized earlier, older individuals typically have less online literacy than younger generations, so they might not identify fraudulent behavior as easily.

 What to Do: If someone reaches out to you through a dating website, obviously the first thing you’ll want to do is visit their profile and see what they have to offer.
 However, if you notice they’re younger than you (especially if they’re significantly younger), this could be your first signal that it might be a scammer.